 Naturalisation is easier for the spouses or civil partners of British citizens, who need to be over eighteen years old, of sound mind and good character, sufficiently good at English (or Welsh or Scottish Gaelic) and familiar with life in the UK, and, broadly, to have lived in the UK for three years without being in breach of the Immigration Rules on the day their application is received by the United Kingdom Border Agency; the spouses or civil partners of those on Crown and designated service may apply from abroad.
 Others need to show that they intend to make their home in the UK, and the residence period is five years rather than three, again unless a person is on Crown service.
+There are proposals to increase these time-periods unless applicants have undertaken voluntary work.
 A person once naturalised is treated as a British citizen otherwise than by descent, and so can pass British citizenship to a child born outside the UK (see above).